The importance of health literacy for today's patients

 Why is health literacy important?

 Before addressing problem areas in health literacy, it can be helpful to understand why it is such an important (and widespread) issue.
-Unfortunately, 9 out of 10 adults are believed to have difficulty understanding health information, and there is ample research that draws a clear correlation between low health literacy, poor health status, and worse health outcomes.
+Unfortunately, 9 out of 10 adults are believed to have difficulty understanding health information, especially when it comes to understanding and using health information that is unfamiliar, complex, or jargon-filled.
+There is ample research that draws a clear correlation between low health literacy, poor health status, and worse health outcomes.

 Individuals with low health literacy can have trouble understanding information given to them by providers, comprehending health assessment forms, communicating symptoms, following medication instructions, and staying up-to-date on preventative care items such as vaccines and routine examinations.
-Additionally, individuals with low health literacy are also more likely to live with chronic conditions such as diabetes, asthma, and high blood pressure, meaning that low health literacy can have an outsized impact on their quality of life and treatment outcome.
+Additionally, individuals with low health literacy are also more likely to have higher rates of emergency room visits and hospitalizations, and live with chronic conditions such as diabetes, asthma, and high blood pressure.
+Low health literacy can have an outsized impact on a person's quality of life and treatment outcome.

 How health literacy impacts health equity